MARY3344/ai-assignment/README.md

 1. User submits a question.
 2. Documents are retrieved from PostgreSQL.
-3. Sentence Transformer generates embeddings.
+3. Sentence Transformer generates embeddings for documents and the question.
-4. Cosine similarity finds the most relevant documents.
+4. Cosine similarity is used to identify relevant documents.
-5. Top matching documents are selected as context.
+5. The top matching documents are selected as context.
 6. Gemini generates the final answer using the retrieved context.

 ## Future Improvements